Qui sommes-nous ?

 The Agency is responsible for :

-• Providing information pertaining to therapeutic needs, and paediatric medicines ;
+• Providing information related to therapeutic needs, and paediatric medicines ;

 • Providing scientific or regulatory opinions on matters associated with paediatric medicines ;

-• Monitoring reactions induced by medicines (pharmacovigilance, including post-marketing monitoring and misuse) ;
+• Monitoring medicin-induced reactions (pharmacovigilance, including post-marketing monitoring and misuse) ;

 • Assessing research dossiers in respect of children and adolescents (Paediatric Investigation Plan (PIP)) ;